SystemsApproach/ops/monitor.rst

 Collecting telemetry data for a running system, so that operators can monitor its behavior, evaluate performance, make informed provisioning decisions, respond to failures, identify attacks, and diagnose problems is an essential function of any management platform.
-Broadly speaking, there are three types of telemetry data—*metrics*, *logs*, and *traces*\—with multiple open source software stacks available to help collect, store, and act upon each of them.
+This chapter focuses on three types of telemetry data—*metrics*, *logs*, and *traces*\—along with exemplar open source software stacks available to help collect, store, and act upon each of them.

 Metrics are quantitative data about a system.
 These include common performance metrics like link bandwidth, CPU utilization, and memory